wp-plugins/skystats/readme.txt

 4. Settings Page

 == Changelog ==

+= 0.2.4 - 18th April 2015 =
+* [CHANGE] Clicking 'SkyStats Pro' on the date range notice message on the Mashboard, or detail pages will now open a new tab, or a new window, instead of loading into the current tab/window.
+* [CHANGE] When clicking to opt in to vote from the Mashboard, you'll now be redirected to the settings page with the settings accordion section as the active section, without the need to manually select it.
+* [BUG] Fixes issue when trying to interact with certain integration's buttons under particular setups where there was a conflict with script dependencies.

 = 0.2.3 - 15th April 2015 =
 * [BUG] Fixed issue where you couldn't update the plugin if you're using a free license key.